Cito/pyramid_ldap3/docs/index.rst

 application.
-It is a fork of the ``pyramid_ldap`` package with the goal of eliminating the dependency on ``python-ldap`` and ``ldappool``, replacing it with a dependency on ``ldap3``, which is a pure Python package that also supports Python 3.
+It is a fork of the ``pyramid_ldap`` package with the goal of eliminating the dependency on ``python-ldap`` and ``ldappool``, replacing it with a dependency on ``ldap3``, which is a pure Python package that supports both Python 2 and Python 3.

 Installation